-We are open Monday thru Thursday – 9:00 am to 11:30 am.
+We are open Monday thru Thursday – 9:30 am to 12:00 pm.
 Food distribution varies as donations, funding and community needs fluctuate.
-No appointment is needed for food distribution.
-If you have questions regarding the process or your eligibility to receive assistance, please visit our office.
+No appointment is needed for food distribution and we do require an intake application.
+If you have questions regarding the intake process or your eligibility to receive assistance, please visit our office as the pantry phone is for information only.

 Emergency Shelter, Rent and Utility Assistance